honk-ci/honkctl/challenges/2020-march/solution.md

 **Hint:** Sometimes one must become that they honk to reach ones goals.

 This is easier than it first appears.
-There is another service account in th garden namespace called "groundskeeper".
+There is another service account in the garden namespace called "groundskeeper".

 ```